Skip to content

 From food security to sustainable livelihoods

-GOAL works closely with local communities to address blockages in crop and livestock value chains and take advantage of new climate-smart technology.
+GOAL works closely with local communities to address crop and livestock value chain blockages and take advantage of new climate-smart technology.
 Designed to increase agricultural quality and outputs, GOAL also helps new business owners (especially women and young people) to build key skills in business, financial management and governance.
 We then connect entrepreneurs to private sector organisations that can help raise earning potential.
 Village Savings & Loan Associations (VSLAs) provide a robust forum for saving, growth and expansion.

-GOAL is also proud to facilitate Sustainable Livelihoods activity at the Tongogara Refugee Camp - where we supported nearly 1,200 farmers with interventions including piggery, poultry, rabbitry, community gardens and sorghum production.
+GOAL is also proud to facilitate livelihoods activity for displaced people at the Tongogara Refugee Camp - where we supported nearly 1,200 farmers with interventions including piggery, poultry, rabbitry, community gardens and sorghum production.

 Key achievements: